dylanmsu/SCM-Team/README.md

 ## About SCM-Team

-SCM-Team is an internal webtool to manage most of the automatable of the steam-train center in maldegem. some functionalities are:
+SCM-Team is an internal webtool to manage most of the automatable tasks of the steam-train center in maldegem. some functionalities are:

 - [Vehicle managment system](https://admin.scm-team.be/rollend).